katesheleh/project-template/README.md

 For start you have to install project dependencies with NPM INSTALL

-After you should run GRUNT NOTIFY and GRUNT WATCH what will allows you to see changes in a project at once.
+For preparing files for production run GRUNT MAKE (the files will be collected in the folder "dist").

-For preparing files for production run GRUNT FIT.
+More details in gruntfile.js